BloomTech-Labs/labs9-employee-scheduler/docs/TDD.md

 **Feature Name:** ​ Schedule Now Button
 **What services, APIs, or platforms will you use to implement this feature?**
--React
+- React
--A value in Redux as to whether the user is logged in -Firebase as described above
+- A value in Redux as to whether the user is logged in
+- Firebase as described above
 **What are the costs and benefits of using this solution?**
 Requires no special functionality, aside from checking that the user is logged in.